RAP has been deeply engaged with China’s energy sector decision-makers since 1999.

 Transforming China’s power sector for a cleaner energy future.

 In 2020, China announced goals to peak CO₂ emissions before 2030 and to achieve carbon neutrality before 2060.
 These ambitious goals will require equally ambitious changes on a national and regional scale.
 RAP supports the reform effort by helping policymakers build institutional capacity and develop effective policies, market mechanisms, and regulatory practices to fulfill policy goals.
 We offer technical assistance and policy advice to decision-makers, provide input to policymaking agencies and utilities, support forward-thinking research, and inform public discussion.

-China’s power sector — the largest in the world — has seen dramatic growth in renewable energy resources and energy efficiency.
-However, coal still accounts for the lion’s share of electricity generation, and China’s power sector alone accounts for a quarter of annual global coal consumption.
+China’s power sector — the largest in the world — has seen dramatic growth in renewable energy resources, electrified end uses, and energy efficiency.
+However, coal still accounts for the lion’s share of electricity generation, and China’s power sector alone accounted for one third of annual global coal consumption in 2022.
 Getting to a clean energy future requires overcoming major policy and regulatory barriers.